 - To avoid being charged with the wrong fare, inform the staff in the ticket booth that you will alight in Tignoan, Reál, Quezon or The PaRK (Pacific Recreation Kamp) in Reál, Quezon.
 Bus fare from Manila going to Real, Quezon depends on the bus that you will take.
 (Updated: March 9, 2020)

 - I recommend using either Waze or Google Maps app on your smartphone for navigation.
 An internet connection is required though in using these mobile applications.

 Pacific Recreation Kamp (aka The PaRK) is a surfing resort located in Km.
 115, Brgy.
-Tignoan, Reál, Quezon.
-It is a perfect place for campers and surfers.
-We visited this resort on Easter Sunday, and there were so many campers who stayed in this place overnight.
+Tignoan, Reál, Quezon and it is a perfect place for campers and surfers.
+We visited this resort on Easter Sunday of April 2017, and there were so many campers who stayed in this place overnight.

 About the Resort

 The place is clean and modest plus the people around are accommodating.
-The perimeter designated for camping is covered with green grass and surrounded with a number of tall trees.
+The perimeter designated for camping is covered with green grass and surrounded with tall trees.

-Trash bins are available in the place as well as grilling areas perfect for cooking barbeques.
+There are available grilling areas in the perimeter perfect for cooking barbeques.
 Grill racks are also available in the resort but you have to bring your own charcoal.
 A few meters away from the camping site is the Tignoan Beach, the sand is grey in color, coarse and rocky.
-On the right side of the resort, there’s a river exiting to the beach offering a beautiful scenery of the hills populated with coconut trees.
+There’s a river exiting to the beach on the right side of the resort which offers a beautiful scenery of hills and coconut trees.

 The Park Real Quezon – Accommodation and Rates

 Pacific Recreation Kamp offers comparable prices to the popular Reál Coast Surf Resort.
 If you opt for a day trip with limited budget then Pacific Recreation Kamp is the right place for you.
-Here are their entrance fees and available accommodations: (effective March 26, 2018) (Conversion of USD 1 = PHP 51.71)
+Here are their entrance fees and available accommodations: (updated as of March 9, 2020) (Conversion of USD 1 = PHP 50)

 |ENTRANCE FEE||DAY (6AM-6PM)||OVERNIGHT|